cloudfour/hideShowPassword/README.md

 Here are all the options and their defaults:

     .hideShowPassword({
         // Visibility of the password text.
-Can be true, false or 'toggle'.
+Can be true, false, 'toggle'
+        // or 'infer'.
+If 'toggle', it will be the opposite of whatever
+        // it currently is.
+If 'infer', it will be based on the input
+        // type (false if 'password', otherwise true).
-        show: false,
+        show: 'infer',

         // Set to true to create an inner toggle for this input.
         innerToggle: false,